 - Green cardamom

-“Garam” roughly translates to “heating the body,” and these aromatic spices are believed to get the blood pumping in all those who pepper them into their favorite dish.
+“Garam” roughly translates to “heating the body.”
+These aromatic spices are believed to get the blood pumping in all those who pepper them into their favorite dish.
 Garam masala blends vary between regions and households, so no two garam masalas will taste quite the same.

 Coriander, or dry dhania powder, is perhaps the most popular single spice in any Indian spice rack.
-Coriander and cilantro are made from the same plant — Coriandrum sativum.
+It is made from the same plant as cilantro— Coriandrum sativum.

-While coriander refers to the leaves, seeds, or powder of the plant, cilantro only refers to the dried leaves.
-If you’ve ever had cilantro, you know that coriander isn’t exactly spicy, but sharp and refreshing.
-It’s one of the oldest spices globally and distinct for its signature golden-yellow hues and citrus-infused aromas.
+While coriander refers to the leaves, seeds, or powder of the plant, cilantro relates only to dried leaves.
+If you’ve ever had cilantro, you know that coriander isn’t exactly spicy but sharp and refreshing.
+It’s one of the oldest spices globally and distinct for its signature golden-yellow hues and citrus-like aromas.

-While cumin is one of the most popular tempering spices in North Indian cooking, that title goes to mustard seeds or rai when it comes to South Indian cuisine.
+While cumin is one of the most popular tempering spices in North Indian cooking, that title goes to mustard seeds or rai in South Indian cuisine.

 These crunchy seeds are known for their smoky, nutty flavor and are incredibly common in rice dishes and curries, including in our Chicken Coconut Curry with Mango.
-Many South Indian recipes call for these seeds to simmer in hot oil and pop, releasing their flavor before adding in the other ingredients.
+Many South Indian recipes say to simmer the seeds in hot oil and pop, releasing their flavor before adding in the other ingredients.

-Outside of the kitchen, turmeric is known for its antioxidant and medicinal potential, and it’s included in many natural supplements due to its anti-inflammatory properties.
+Outside of the kitchen, turmeric is known for its antioxidant and medicinal potential.It’s included in many natural supplements due to its anti-inflammatory properties.
 This spice is rapidly gaining popularity in the Western world with Turmeric lattés and the immunity-boosting Haldi Doodh.

 Red chili powder isn’t simply chosen for its extra punch of heat; it also adds vibrant, peppery flavor and a distinct red hue to any dish.

-Many people associate “spicy” with this red Mirchi but it is only one component of Indian cooking.
-Indian cuisine’s signature heat and spiciness come from a combination of all the items mentioned on this list, and it varies widely between regions and households depending on personal preference and heat tolerance.
+Many people associate “spicy” with this red Mirchi, but it is only one component of Indian cooking.
+Indian cuisine’s signature heat and spiciness come from a combination of all the items mentioned on this list.
+It varies widely between regions and households depending on personal preference and heat tolerance.

 Indian food is hardly the only world cuisine to feature cloves.
 They’re also highly prevalent in Middle Eastern, North African, and East Asian cuisine, commonly used to spice up curries, meat dishes, and even hot beverages, like chai.